 #6 Go Out to Eat

 Hungry after all that adventuring?
 Lyons has you covered.
-For breakfast, try the locally-loved funky cafe Stone Cup, serving up huevos rancheros, breakfast sandwiches and a full coffee bar.
+For breakfast, try the locally-loved funky cafe Stone Cup, serving up huevos rancheros, breakfast sandwiches, and a full coffee bar.
 Kids and adults alike will love the mouth-watering BBQ & sides at Smokin’ Daves BBQ for a restful lunchtime stop.
-Date night in Lyons?
-Try Lyons Fork, offering “fancier” food like almond encrusted salmon and shrimp scampi in a fun, colorful, laid back setting.
-The late-night crew will not be disappointed at the original Oskar Blues, serving up fresh beer, homestyle comfort foods and entertainment like arcade games and occasional square dancing!
+The late-night crew will not be disappointed at the original Oskar Blues, serving up fresh beer, homestyle comfort foods, and entertainment like arcade games and occasional square dancing!

 #7 Take the Kids to LaVern M. Johnson Park

-Completely renovated after the devastating 2013 floods, LaVern M. Johnson Park features tons of fun equipment including a zip line, giant web swing, and yes – a splash pad!
+Completely renovated after the devastating 2013 floods, LaVern M. Johnson Park features tons of fun equipment, including a zip line, giant web swing, and, yes – a splash pad!
 The park also has a shallow play stream for the kids to enjoy.
-The park’s covered picnic area was built for all seasons, with gas-powered fire pits and of course bathrooms for your convenience.
+The park’s covered picnic area was built for all seasons, with gas-powered fire pits and bathrooms for your convenience.
 An ice rink is available in the winter months.

 #8 Bike Your Heart Out at Heil Valley Ranch & Hall Ranch

 For those seeking a biking adventure, Heil Valley Ranch and Hall Ranch are beckoning.
-The trails in Heil Valley offer exciting obstacles, beautiful views and miles of bike-friendly paths.
+The trails in Heil Valley offer exciting obstacles, beautiful views, and miles of bike-friendly paths.
 These trails extend from Lyons to Boulder.
 Hall Ranch covers a more mountainous terrain West of Lyons, with challenges for all levels of riders.
 These trails are a favorite thing to do in Lyons.

 #9 Experience Lyons History at Redstone Museum

 Take a step back into Lyons history at the Redstone Museum.
-The building itself was the town’s original schoolhouse, built in 1881 with redstone obtained from the nearby quarries.
-The museum houses photographs, displays and genealogy records preserved by the Lyons Historical Society.
+The building itself was the town’s original schoolhouse, built in 1881 with Redstone obtained from the nearby quarries.
+The museum houses photographs, displays, and genealogy records preserved by the Lyons Historical Society.
 Admission is always FREE.
 The museum is open daily from June – September.
 Just one of many fun and interesting things to do in Lyons, Colorado.

 #10 Show Off Your Skills at Lyons Dirt Jump Bike Track